KTH/programmable-society/grading-criteria.md

 # Examination rules of "Programmable Society" (WIP)

-The course has project-based examination, where the student has to perform several tasks.
+The course has project-based examination, where the student has to perform a number of tasks.

 * To pass the course, the student has to complete and pass between 3 mandatory tasks:
   * presentation (mandatory)